Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 | Basic | 2 XP | 2 XP | 2 XP |

-A mileage run is a flight you primarily take to earn XP, not to be at the destination.
-From Amsterdam (or via the Antwerp hack) there are a number of routes that consistently deliver good XP per euro.
+A mileage run is a flight you primarily take to earn XP, not for the destination itself.
+The economics depend on your gateway.
+From the Benelux (or via the Antwerp hack) several routes consistently deliver good XP per euro; from the US the same play is much harder to buy, as the dated quotes further down show.

 Top mileage run routes from AMS